Quick Summary

 AWS Region: us-west-2 (DR warm standby)

-├── EKS Cluster (scaled to 0 pods in standby scaled up during failover)
+├── EKS Cluster (scaled to 0 pods — scaled up during failover in <10 minutes)

 │ └── All pods: Mobile API, Authentication, Transaction, Account, Card, Notification